 Haunting: Starring Polterguy

 “Beetlejuice!
 Beetlejuice! …uhh Genesis!”
 And upon the utterance of these fateful words, deep in Electronic Arts’ software development labs, the afterlife belched forth this game.
-Almost a twisted version of The Sims, and one of the most original games made in the 16-bit era, Haunting casts you as a dead rocker’s ghost, and tasks you with scaring all four members of a family out of four different posh houses.
+Almost a twisted version of The Sims, and one of the more original games made in the 16-bit era, Haunting casts you as a dead rocker’s ghost, and tasks you with scaring all four members of a family out of four different posh houses.
 You do this by possessing objects in the house, and watching the comically frightening results.

 This means that inevitably, you’re going to run out of ectoplasm.
 When you do, you’re dumped into a dungeon in the realm of the dead, and must run a short maze collecting drops of ectoplasm.
 While you’re free from harm while haunting, you can and will take damage in the dungeon – which cannot be healed and adds up over the course of the entire game.
 So while the dungeon allows you to keep going above ground, every time you end up in it, you run the risk of losing all your health, and thus the game.

 It can also be unnecessarily complicated to herd the Sardinis out the door.
-Some objects will lure them closer before springing, which is helpful, and the family will flee from the objects you can actively control and fly around (like the aforementioned chainsaw).
+Blue objects will lure them closer before springing, which is helpful, and the family will flee from the objects you can actively control and fly around (like the aforementioned chainsaw).
 Still, it is possible to get one of them stuck cowering in a corner, exhausting the room’s traps and denying you your ectoplasm, or to have to chase them back and forth around the house before they’re expelled.
-Frightening them enough simply makes them leave the room, and does not guarantee that they will head for the exit.
+A said, frightening them enough simply makes them leave the room, and does not guarantee that they will head for the exit.

 The Good